pesc-org/canpesc-common-digital-layout/docs/docs/getting-started/installation.md

 services:
   # Your other services.

-  pesc-cdl-api:
+  cdl:
-    image: ghcr.io/pesc-org/canpesc-common-digital-layout/pesc-cdl-api:latest
+    image: canpesc/cdl:latest
 ```

 :::info

-The API will be accessible at http://pesc-cdl-api:8080 within your Docker Compose network.
+The API will be accessible at http://cdl:8080 within your Docker Compose network.
-This means your other services can interact with PESC CDL API using http://pesc-cdl-api:8080.
+This means your other services can interact with PESC CDL API using http://cdl:8080.

 :::